-The spatial pattern of paleoaccumulation rates per isochrone-bounded layer (Fig.4) is similar to that of the time-averaged accumulation: a large-scale gradient N-S with superimposed areas of higher accumulation in the same locations as for the time-averaged accumulation reconstruction.
-We note a striking similarity between the time-averaged accumulation rate (Fig.3) and the paleoaccumulation rates for the ages 0 ka - 10 ka (Fig.4).
-We also note that accumulation rates are higher for the interglacial age interval (0 ka - 10 ka) than for the glacial age intervals (see Fig.4 and S4).
-The small-scale accumulation patterns are visible in the 0 - 10 ka age interval, we see the same three areas of high accumulation as outlined in Fig.3.
-For older layers, the smaller spatial extent of the paleoaccumulation data makes it difficult to conclude on the persistence of these small-scale high accumulation areas.
+Paleoaccumulation rates per isochrone-bounded layer (Fig.4) show a similar pattern in the accumulations: a large-scale gradient N-S with superimposed areas of higher accumulation in the same locations as in the time-averaged reconstruction.
+We note a striking similarity between the time-

-Bedrock elevations from Bedmap2 (Fretwell et al., 2013) augmented with new OIA survey data outlined with a dashed rectangle (Young et al., 2017), as well as Bamber et al. (2009) surface elevation contours, are plotted in the background of Fig.3 and 4.
+- 250 averaged accumulation rate (Fig.3) and the paleoaccumulation rates for the ages 0 ka 38 ka (Fig.4).
+We also note that gradients are stronger for interglacial age intervals (0 ka 10 ka and 121 ka 128 ka in Fig.4).
+The small-scale accumulation patterns remain spatially stable through time: panels in Fig.4 ranging from 0 ka to 106 ka display these same three areas of high accumulation outlined in Fig.3.
+The areas are ~20 kilometers wide and ~50 km or more east of the CR.
+However, they are less prominent on the 121 ka 128 ka panel on Fig.4, except for east of the CR. - Also plotted on Fig.3 and 4 are bedrock elevations from Bedmap2 (Fretwell et al., 2013) augmented with new OIA survey data outlined with a dashed rectangle (Young et al., in review), as well as Bamber et al. (2009) surface elevation contours.
 The areas of higher accumulation are co-located with areas of low surface slopes, visible from the surface contours.
-The accumulation variations we observe are also co-located with significant bedrock relief changes, which reach e.g. ~2000 m for the CR escarpment, and ~500 m for the south side of the LDCM (see Fig. S1).
+The accumulation variations we observe are also co-located with significant bedrock relief changes, which reach e.g. ~2000 m for the CR escarpment, and ~500 m for the south side of the LDCm (see Fig. S1).

-We use the time-averaged accumulation, $\bar{a}$ , obtained from the model and Eq.1 to plot Holocene average accumulation rates.
+We use the time-averaged accumulation, \bar{a} , obtained from the model and Eq.1 to plot Holocene average accumulation rates.
 For this, we take the ratio of the average accumulation rate of the last 100 years to that of the last 800 kyrs using the AICC2012 chronology, which has a value of 0.65.

-The time-averaged $\bar{a}$ is scaled by this factor of 0.65 to obtain Holocene average accumulation rates, which we call $a{100yrs}$ here.
-We plot $a{100yrs}$ together with ECMWF ERA40-derived surface accumulation data in Fig.5 (see Sect.2.4 for details).
-We observe that the large-scale N-S accumulation gradient in $a{100yrs}$ closely resembles that of the ECMWF ERA40-derived surface accumulation rate in Fig.5: high accumulation in the north nearer the coast, and lower accumulation in the south as you move towards the interior.
-The magnitude of the accumulation rates also matches surprisingly well.
+The time-averaged \bar{a} is scaled by this factor of 0.65 to obtain Holocene average accumulation rates, which we call a{100yrs} here.
+We plot a{100yrs} together with ECMWF ERA40-based precipitation data in Fig.5 (see Sect.2.4 for details).
+We observe that the large-scale N-S accumulation gradient in a{100yrs} closely resembles that of the ECMWF ERA40-derived surface accumulation rate in Fig.5: high accumulation in the north nearer the coast, and lower accumulation in the south as you move towards the interior.
+The magnitude of the accumulation rates also match surprisingly well.

-The calculated accumulation rate uncertainties from the model, with an average value of 0.16 mm-we yr-1 (see Fig. S2), are an order of magnitude (or more) smaller than the values of reconstructed time-averaged accumulation rate, providing confidence in the time-averaged accumulation rates calculated.
-However errors have been treated as uncorrelated so we cannot apply these uncertainties to the paleoaccumulations.
+The calculated accumulation rate uncertainties from the model, with an average value of 0.16 mmwe yr-1 (see Fig. S2), are an order of magnitude (or more) smaller than the values of reconstructed time-averaged accumulation rate, providing confidence in the time-averaged accumulation rates calculated.
+However errors have been treated as uncorrelated so we cannot apply these uncertainties to 275 the paleoaccumulations.
 We hope to improve this in the future.